vincentjzy/OpenCorr/README.md

 *Figure 2.4.5.
 Parameters and methods included in EpipolarSearch object*

-(5) Strain2D (oc_strain.h and oc_strain.cpp), calculation of strains based on the DIC results.
+(5) Strain2D (oc_strain.h and oc_strain.cpp), calculation of the strains on measured surface based on the displacements obtained by DIC.
 Figure 2.4.6 shows the parameters and methods included in this objects.
-The method first creates local profiles of displacement components in POI-centered subregion through polynomial fitting, and then calculates the strains according to the first order derivatives of the profile.
+The method first creates local profiles of displacement components in POI-centered subregion through polynomial fitting, and then calculates the Green-Lagrangian strains according to the first order derivatives of the profile.
 Users may refer to the paper by Professor PAN Bing (Pan et al. Opt Eng, 2007, 46:033601) for the details of the principle.

 Parameters include:

-- Topleft corner of ROI: topleft_point;
-- Radius of subregion: subregion_radius;
+- Radius of subregion for local dispacement profile fitting: subregion_radius;
-- Space between adjacent POIs: grid_space;
-- 2D matrices of displacement components: u_map, v_map.
+- Minimum number of neighbor POIs involved in fitting: min_neighbor_num;
+- Lowest ZNCC value required for the neighbor POIs involved in fitting: zncc_threshold;
+- Description of strain tensor: 1 denotes Lagrangian; 2 denotes Eulaerian: description;
+- POI queue for processing: std::vector<POI2D> poi2d_queue for 2D DIC, std::vector<POI2DS> poi2ds_queue for 3D/stereo DIC.

 Member functions include:

 - setSubregionRadius(int subregion_radius), set the radius of the POI-centerd subregion for fitting of local displacement profiles;
-- setGridSpace(int grid_space), set space between the adjacent POIs, which should be identical to the value set in DIC computation;
-- setDisplacement(std::vector& POI_queue), create u_map and v_map according to the results of DIC;
+- setMinNeighborNumer(int min_neighbor_num), set minimum number of neighbor POIs;
+- setZNCCthreshold(float zncc_threshold), set ZNCC threshold;
+- setDescription(int description), set description of strain tensor: 1 denotes Lagrangian; 2 denotes Eulaerian;
+- void setPOIQueue(std::vector<POI2D>& poi_queue), set POI queue for processing, the element of vector should by POI2D in 2D DIC and POI2DS in 3D/stereo DIC;
-- compute(POI2D* POI), calculate the strains at the POI.
+- compute(POI2D* POI), calculate the strains at a POI.

 ![image](./img/oc_strain_en.png)
 *Figure 2.4.6.
 Parameters and methods included in Strain2D object*